 Speak with the court house officials so they know what to expect when you get there.
-You may have a special song or other surprise for your spouse-to-be, but it is best to coordinate with the court personnel beforehand so that everything runs smoothly and according to your wedding planing.
+You may have a special song or other surprise for your spouse-to-be, but it is best to coordinate with the court personnel beforehand so that everything runs smoothly and according to your wedding planning.

-Prepare an aisle runner if you are going to be married at the front of the court house.
+Prepare an aisle runner if you are going to be married at the front of the courthouse.

 If you are going to have a religious ceremony, make sure the clergy is available on time and wear something that will give him or her an idea of what type of wedding it will be so he can prepare accordingly.

 Here are some reception ideas for your courthouse wedding: